Ippolito Desideri: Journey to Tibet

 They thus undertook a perilous seven months winter journey across the Tibetan plateau; ill-prepared and inexperienced, their very survival was likely due to the help they received from Casal, the Mongol governor (and widow of the previous governor of Western Tibet), who was leaving her post and returning to Lhasa.
 They journeyed with her armed caravan, and finally arrived in Lhasa on 18 March 1716.
-After a few weeks Freyre returned to India, via Kathmandu and Patna, leaving Desideri in charge of the mission.
+After a few weeks, Fr.
+Freyre returned to India, via Kathmandu and Patna, leaving Fr.
+Desideri in charge of the mission.
 He was the only European missionary in Tibet, at that time.

 Settling down in Lhasa

-Soon after arriving in Lhasa, Desideri was received in audience by the Mongol ruler of Tibet, Lhasang Khan, who gave him permission to rent a house in Lhasa and to practice and teach Christianity.
-After reading Desideri's first work in Tibetan, on the basics of Catholic doctrine, Lasang Khan advised him to improve his Tibetan and learn the Tibetan Buddhist religious and philosophical literature.
-After some months of intensive study he entered the Sera monastic university, one of the three great seats of learning of the politically involved Gelukpa.
-There he studied and debated with Tibetan monks and scholars, and was permitted to have a Christian chapel in his rooms.
-He learned the language (unknown to Europeans before) and became a voracious student of the culture.
+Soon after arriving in Lhasa, Desideri was received in audience by the Mongol Khan of Tibet, Lhasang Khan, who gave him permission to rent a house in Lhasa and to both practice and preach Christianity.
+After reading Desideri's first work in Tibetan, explaining the basics of Roman Catholic doctrine, Lasang Khan advised him to improve his knowledge of the Tibetan language and to also study Tibetan literature.
+After some months of intensive study he entered the Sera Buddhist monastery, one of the three great monastic universities of the politically ascendant Gelukpa sect.
+There he both studied and debated with Tibetan Buddhist monks and scholars, and was permitted to offer the Tridentine Mass at a Roman Catholic altar in his rooms.
+He learned the Classical Tibetan literary language (unknown to Europeans before) and became a voracious student of Tibetan literature, philosophy, and culture.

-At the end of 1717 he was forced to leave Lhasa due to the unrest caused by the invasion of the Dzungar Mongols.
+At the end of 1717 he was forced to leave Lhasa due to the unrest caused by the invasion of Tibet by the Dzungar Khanate.
 He retired to the Capuchin hospice in Dakpo province, in South Central Tibet, although he did return to Lhasa for considerable periods during the period 1719–1720.
-Between 1718 and 1721 he composed five works in literary Tibetan, in which he taught Christian doctrines and attempted to refute the Buddhist concepts of rebirth (which he referred to as "metempsychosis") and 'Emptiness' (Wylie: stong pa nyid; Sanskrit: śunyatā).
-In these books Desideri utilized the Tibetan Buddhist techniques of scholastic argumentation, and accepted parts of Buddhism that he did not see as contradictory to Catholic teaching, especially Buddhist moral philosophy.
+Between 1718 and 1721 he composed five works in the Classical Tibetan literary language, in which he sought to refute the philosophical concepts of rebirth (which he referred to as "metempsychosis") and Nihilism or 'Emptiness' (Wylie: stong pa nyid; Sanskrit: Śūnyatā), which he felt most prevented conversions from Tibetan Buddhism to the Catholic Church in Tibet.
+In his books Fr.
+Desideri also adopted and utilized multiple philosophical techniques from Tibetan literature for scholastic argumentation.
+Fr.
+Desideri also used multiple quotations from the dharma and vinaya, and even brought the Scholasticism of St. Thomas Aquinas into a debate with the nihilistic Madhyamaka philosophy of Nagarjuna to argue his case for "the superiority of Christian theology."